 There are a few things to keep in mind when choosing an exchange.
 The first step was to decide what type of exchange.
 We covered this above.

-Now that you’ve decided whether you want to use a trading platform, a P2P virtual market or a broker you’ll want to consider the following.
+Now that you’ve decided whether to use a trading platform, a P2P virtual market or a broker, you’ll want to consider the following.

 - Where do you live and what exchanges support your country?

 Not all exchanges will be available in your country.
 So, before moving forward, first narrow your options by your location.

 - How do you intend to pay for your cryptocurrency?

 Different exchanges accept different payment methods.
 Some only sell the coin for coin.
 Some only accept credit cards and some work with banks.
 You’ll want to ensure that you are willing and able to make payment by a method they accept.

 - How much will it cost you?

 Different exchanges have different service fees.
 Generally, fees may be applied to deposits, transactions, and withdrawals.
 The fees charged and how high the fees are can greatly impact your total costs.

 - Is there going to be an exchange rate applied?

 Even if you find an exchange with low fees, you’ll want to check their exchange rates.
 Some will offer lower fees but higher exchange rates.
 This is usually a “hidden” fee.
 Users see low fees and buy, only to get hit with an absurd exchange rate.